-Due to current lockdown restrictions this event will be resheduled.
-All tickets will be transfered to the new date once confirmed, we will contact those with tickets to provide updated information.
+Due to current lockdown restrictions this event has been rescheduled to 11th March 2022.
+All tickets will be transfered to the new date, and we have contacted those with tickets to provide updated information - ticketholders, please check your inbox.
 All enquries, please email firstname.lastname@example.org

 1568: At a vital crossroads in history a young Queen steps from the shadows to unburden herself of her many troubles and reveal her innermost thoughts on marriage, succession, religion, war and the challenges to her throne.